 So whether it’s informal networking with colleagues in unique settings, finding a quiet space to relax and think, or enjoying the wonderful sights of Cambridge, we hope there is something for everyone!

 Click on the sections below to find out more information on what we’re offering!

-All delegates are invited to attend our opening reception and welcome drinks on Thursday 10th September in the unique and historic setting of St John’s College, Cambridge.
+All delegates are invited to attend our opening reception and welcome drinks on the first evening of the congress in the unique and historic setting of St John’s College, Cambridge.
 St John’s is Cambridge’s largest college and one of its most historic and picturesque, nestled on the banks of the River Cam in the heart of the city centre.
 It has extensive grounds over the River Cam and beautiful “Backs” of Cambridge.

 We are pleased to offer delegates the special chance to travel to the Welcome Reception from the Congress on an exclusive punt tour.
 Punting is a highlight of any visit to Cambridge and a special way to see the historic academic city.
 “Punts” are flat-bottomed wooden boats, and are moved down the river (or “punted”) by means of a long wooden pole used to push the punt down the river.